rackerlabs/docs-developer-blog/_posts/2015-11-06-docker-version-manager.markdown

 Docker version 1.9.0, build 76d6bc9
 ```

-Switching between versions is simple, in fact if the requested version is not already
+Switching between versions is simple.
+In fact, if the requested version is not already
-installed, dvm will install it for you.
+installed, dvm installs it for you.

 ```bash
 $ dvm use 1.8.3